In this tutorial we will examine what happens when you use DNS to lookup or resolve a domain name to an IP address.

-Before we start it might be useful to compare name resolution with a standard question and answer that takes place in everyday life.
+Before we start it might be useful to compare DNS name resolution with a standard question and answer that takes place in everyday life.

 Let’s assume you want to know what country Casablanca is in.

 Well the first thing you would probably do is ask one of your friends.

 So you ask Bob but Bob doesn’t know so he would probably suggest you ask John as he travels a lot, and he might know. ( this is a referral)

 So you ask John who again might know and give you the answer or again he might suggest you ask someone else. ( another referral)

 This continues until you get an answer.

 On the other hand you could also just ask bob, and tell him to get back to you when he’s found the answer.
 In this case Bob does all the chasing for you.

 These exact processes are used when doing a domain name to IP address Lookup using DNS.

 When a client or DNS server requests a DNS server to resolve a domain name it can use a recursive or non recursive query.